The first stable homotopy groups of motivic spheres: Convergence of the slice spectral sequence

 On the other hand, $\pi_{s,t}\KT$ is trivial if $4\nmid s-t$ and infinite cyclic in all other degrees. \end{example}

 \begin{remark} In \cite[Theorem 6.12]{roendigs-oestvaer.hermitian} it is shown that the slice spectral sequence for $\KT$ converges to the filtration of the Witt ring by its fundamental ideal of even dimensional forms.
-Example \ref{example:convergence} shows the slice spectral sequence for $\KT$ does not converge conditionally to the homotopy groups of $\KT$. \end{remark}
+Example \ref{example:convergence} shows the slice spectral sequence for $\KT$ does not converge conditionally to the homotopy groups of $\KT$.
+If $p$ is an odd prime, $\s_{\ast}(\KT/p)=\ast$ and $\f_{q}(\KT/p)=\KT/p$ for all $q\in\Z$. \end{remark}

 Throughout the following, we let $(S,\Lambda)$ be a compatible pair, cf.~Definition \ref{def:compatible}.